ronalzan/aurora-saml-springboot/README.md

 **Prerequisites:**

 - Java 17
+- Spring Tools

 ## Getting Started

-To install this example application, run the following commands:
+1) To install this example application, run the following commands:

 ```bash
 git clone https://github.com/ronalzan/aurora-saml-springboot.git
 cd aurora-saml-springboot
 ```

+2) Import as gradle project

 ### Create a SAML App in Aurora

 Aurora developer is responsible for this step.